mcminickpt/mcmini-doc/docs/source/index.rst

 **TODO:** *Check if assertion and segfault also stop the search when :option:`-f` is specified.*

-Another option, which modifies the traces that McMini searches, is :option:`-m` (the maximum depth, or number of transitions, executed by any one thread).
+An option which can be used to modify the traces that McMini searches is :option:`-m` (the maximum depth, or the number of transitions, which can be executed by any one thread).
+Any thread that reaches this maximum depth cannot execute any further transitions.
+But the other threads can continue execution.

+It should be noted that tuning the -m parameter plays an important role in detecting bugs: too large and it runs forever, potentially executing just one trace; too small and the trace with the bug does not execute enough transitions per thread to see the bug.

+Another such option is :option:`-M` (the maximum depth, or the number of transitions, which can be executed by any one trace).
 Any traces reaching this maximum depth are then truncated, and the following branch is then searched.

+A combination of -m and -M can be used to find the shortest trace with a bug.

 Finally :option:`-v` (verbose) prints the trace sequence for each trace that is searched.
 The option :option:`-v` |nbsp| :option:`-v`